-19.4.3 Restricted Discretionary Activities
+19.3.3 Restricted Discretionary Activities

-- (a) The expansion of existing post-harvest facilities, including the erection of canopies, packhouse sheds, coolstores (including conventional and controlled atmosphere coolstores), and accessory office space where the additional increase in fruit throughput will be more than two million trays above the consented levels existing as at 1 January 2009. - (b) Any Permitted or Controlled Activity which fails to comply with one or more of the activity performance standards set out in Rule 19.5.
+- (a) The use of existing post-harvest facilities for the grading and storage of horticultural products other than kiwifruit and avocados. - (b) Any Permitted or Controlled Activity which fails to comply with one or more of the activity performance standards set out in Rule 19.4.

-19.4.4 Discretionary Activities
+19.3.4 Discretionary Activities

-Seasonal accommodation facilities for more than 75 persons and/or where construction of the facility does not comply with the specified Code of Practice for Seasonal Worker Accommodation.
+- (a) Seasonal accommodation facilities for more than 75 persons and/or where construction of the facility does not comply with the specified Code of Practice for Seasonal Worker Accommodation. - (b) Onsite Educational facilities for more than four persons directly associated with post-harvest facility operations (as per the discretionary rules of the Rural Zone)